Casey E. Palmer ⋅

 Don’t know where to start?
 Start somewhere.
 Doing something is countless times better than doing nothing.

 Stop giving yourself an easy out.
-Stop giving yourself excuses to rely on and just do stuff.
+Stop giving yourself excuses to rely on and do stuff.

 Get your hustle on.
 What’s the worst that could happen?